 UNICEF understands that schools are not 'one size fits all' institutions, and that children have diverse needs.
-With this in mind, we have striven to create an educational model aimed at helping schools achieve safe, healthy and protective environments that meet the specific needs of their children.
+With this in mind, we have worked to create an educational model aimed at helping schools achieve safe, healthy and protective environments that meet the specific needs of their children.

-The child-friendly school model is a simple one:
+The child-friendly school model is simple:

-- Schools should operate in the best interests of the child;
+- Schools should operate in the best interests of the child.

-- Educational environments must be safe, healthy and protective;
+- Educational environments must be safe, healthy and protective.

 Learning environments must be a haven for children to learn and grow, with respect for their identities and varied needs.
 The child-friendly model promotes inclusiveness, gender-sensitivity, tolerance, dignity and personal empowerment.

 The child-friendly approach is the main model through which UNICEF and its partners promote quality education in normal as well as emergency situations.
 In areas recovering from disaster, child-friendly schools are an important key to "building back better."
 The model may differ from country to country, but the common denominator across cultures is a focus on child-centered education.